The Silent Revolution: Algorithms and American Change

 Collaboration Across Stakeholders

-Innovation cannot occur in a vacuum.
-Policymakers, technologists, and civil society must collaborate to draft regulations that balance innovation with public good.
-For instance, initiatives like the EU’s proposed AI Act aim to establish risk-based frameworks for algorithmic systems, ensuring critical applications meet stringent ethical standards.
+Innovation cannot occur in isolation.
+Policymakers, technologists, and civil society must collaborate to draft regulations that balance innovation with the public good.
+For instance, initiatives like the EU’s proposed AI Act aim to establish risk based frameworks for algorithmic systems, ensuring critical applications meet stringent ethical standards.

 Key Questions for the Future